Skip to main content

 A 418-bed military hospital began operations in 1938 and expanded during World War II.
 In 1946, with Fort Sam Houston chosen as site of the U.S. Army Medical Field Service School, the hospital was renamed Brooke Army Medical Center.
 It marked the beginning of the area’s ties to medical research.

 Location quotients (LQs), which compare the relative concentration of various industry clusters locally and nationally, can be used to assess key drivers in an area’s economy.
-An LQ exceeding 1 indicates that a specific industry cluster is more dominant locally than nationally.
-Industry cluster growth is measured by the percentage-point change in its share of local employment between 2010 and 2017 (Chart 9.1).[2]
+An LQ exceeding 1 indicates a specific industry cluster is more dominant locally than nationally.
+Industry cluster growth is measured by the percentage-point change in its share of local employment between 2016 and 2023 (Chart 9.1).[2]

 Chart 9.1: San Antonio’s Industrial Composition Is Diverse